jaredthecoder/knoxpy-05-04-17-flask-restful/README.md

 ## Credits

-Thanks to Michael Grinberg for his original tutorial on this which I modifed.
+Thanks to Miguel Grinberg for his original tutorial on this which I modifed.